 - 2.1.
-Planning permission is sought for the demolition of the existing structures on site and the construction of a gable fronted, double storey dwelling.
-The dwelling will have a half hip roof with a single storey flat roof element extending to the rear.
-The proposed dwelling shall comprise an entrance hall, study, WC and open plan kitchen/living/dining room at ground floor level and 2 no. bedrooms and a bathroom at first floor level. - 2.2.
+Planning permission is sought for the demolition of the existing structures on site and the construction of 2 no. detached, double storey dwellings on site.
+The proposed dwellings have a gable side pitched roof form with a single storey flat roof element extending to the rear.
+The proposed dwellings shall comprise an entrance hall, store, WC and open plan kitchen/living/dining room at ground floor level and 2 no. bedrooms, storage and a bathroom at first floor level. - 2.2.
 Private open space will be provided to the rear (west) measuring c.
-80sq.m. and will be directly accessible from the ground floor kitchen/living/dining room.
-Car parking for 2 no. cars will be provided within the dwelling's front setback.
+80sq.m. and c.
+88sq.m. respectively and will be directly accessible from the ground floor kitchen/living/dining room.
+Car parking for 2 no. cars will be provided to the front and side of House No. 1 and to the side of House No. 2.
 In terms of materials and finishes, the proposed dwelling will have a rendered finish for the principal elevations with a blue/black tiled roof.
-The proposal includes 1 no. velux style rooflight on each side roof slope.